zoom/zoom-video-sdk-ui-toolkit-ios/README.md

 // OR if password is required
 let sessionContext = SessionContext(jwt: String, sessionName: String, sessionPassword: String?, username: String)

+/*
+ Under the InitParams, all parameters are optional:
+ 1. If your session allows screen sharing, you will need to add the App Group ID parameter,
-// By default the UI Toolkit comes with all available features (with some features require additional license).
-If you will like to only use some of these features, you will need to add the features you want under the features parameter. let sessionContext  = SessionContext(jwt: String, sessionName: String, username: String), initParams: InitParams(features: [UIToolkitFeature]?))
+ 2. By default the UI Toolkits comes with all available features (with some features require additional license).
+If you will like to only use some of these features, you will need to add the features you want under the features parameter.
+ 3. If your session allows and can perform cloud recording, you can add in a customized consent message.
+ */
+let sessionContext  = SessionContext(jwt: String, sessionName: String, username: String), initParams: InitParams(appGroupId: String?, features: [UIToolkitFeature]?, recordingConsentMessage: String?))
 ```

-### Step 2.
-Create the Zoom Video View Controller and present it
+### Step 2A.
+(Default UI) Create the Zoom Video View Controller and present it

 Create the **UIToolkitVC** that takes in the **sessionContext** and present it.